Pelican | (PEL) | pell' ih kun

 - Visit pelican.net for more information on available activities and accommodations.

 The community of Pelican receives day boat service with a nine hour ferry ride to / from Juneau.
 Service is provided once per month year-round.
 Make a day of it and take a ride to this boardwalk community.
 En route to Pelican you'll traverse Icy Strait, known for its abundance of marine life including humpback whales, minke whales, Orcas, Stellar sea lions, Dall porpoises, and harbor porpoises.
-Spend a couple of hours and then return to Juneau or enjoy a 4 Day Retreat from Juneau to explore this community.
+Spend a couple of hours in the community before returning to Juneau.